Who is Hussain?: Water and event of Karbala

-Who is Hussain's website is the group's main platform for sharing the message of Hussain ibn Ali, which explains the full story of Hussain's life, details of how to get involved in promoting the campaign, famous quotes of Hussain, merchandise and how to request an information pack.

-Upon launch in 2012, the website was widely shared on Facebook and Twitter.
-Since its launch in December 2012, the website has had over 100,000 unique hits from over 30 countries.

 Global presence

 Over time the organisation began to gain international recognition.
 In 2013, Who is Hussain began to accumulate global representatives.
 These representatives are local ambassadors for the organisation with a twofold purpose: (i) the organisation of local advertising promoting Who is Hussain and in particular its website and (ii) putting on goodwill and charitable events in honour of and 'inspired by' Hussain ibn Ali.
 Examples of these initiatives include blood donation drives, initiating food collections for the homeless and winter coat collections for the elderly.

 As at December 2014, Who is Hussain had 68 representatives in cities across the globe.
 Each representative liaises with the central London team on a periodic basis.
-Representatives span cities in five continents including Chicago, Ottawa, Sydney, Adelaide, Birmingham, Karachi, Stockholm, Cape Town and Christchurch.
+Representatives span cities in five continents including Chicago, Ottawa, Sydney, Adelaide, London, Birmingham, Karachi, Stockholm, Cape Town and Christchurch.

 #TeamGiveBack

 In November 2014, Who is Hussain launched a campaign entitled '#TeamGiveBack'.
 The aim of the campaign was to engage with the public on social media to identify how Hussain ibn Ali inspired them.
 The public was invited to donate to Iraq Relief Fund (Iraq being the site of Hussain's shrine).
 Who is Hussain encouraged individuals to 'give back' to the community.
 A variety of events were organised by Who is Hussain global representatives, including the donation of care packages to the homeless and blood donation drives In 2020, Who is Hussain worked with Paani Project to build wells in Pakistan.